simonmichael/hledger/doc/developer-guide.md

 ### Documentation

-Project documentation appears in many places:
+Project documentation lives in a number of places:

-- website
-- user manual
-- developer guide
+- `doc/*.md` and `doc/site/*.md` form the hledger.org website, which is generated with hakyll[-std] and pandoc
-- code documentation: haddock
+- haddock documentation in the code appears on Hackage
-- various developer reports
-- developer notes outline
-- blurbs: in cabal files, module headers, google project, repo message of the day..
+- short blurbs: cabal files, module headers, HCAR, GSOC project, ..

-For most of hledger's history, documentation was primarily (all capitals) markdown files in the source code repository.
-This was processed by pandoc, hakyll or yst to generate a static website.

-As of 2014/2, hledger.org is a wiki, and most docs are maintained as wiki pages.
-Some, particularly the user manual and release notes, still exist in the main source repo as well.
-These should probably not be updated directly, instead they are copied from the wiki before each release.
+- `doc/notes.org` has some old developer notes
+- developer reports (profiles, benchmarks, coverage..) in doc/profs, sometimes published at hledger.org/profs

 ### Code

-The hledger repo is hosted on Github, at http://github.com/simonmichael/hledger.
+The hledger repo is hosted on Github, at <http://github.com/simonmichael/hledger>.
-You can also jump there via hledger.org/code[/commits] or code.hledger.org[/commits].
+You can also jump there via `code.hledger.org[/commits]`.

 ### Quality control